 - Xeloda in combination with docetaxel is indicated for the treatment of patients with locally advanced or metastatic breast cancer after failure of cytotoxic chemotherapy.
 Previous therapy should have included an anthracycline.
 Xeloda is also indicated as monotherapy for the treatment of patients with locally advanced or metastatic breast cancer after failure of taxanes and an anthracycline-containing chemotherapy regimen or for whom further anthracycline therapy is not indicated.

 What is Xeloda?

-Xeloda is a medicine that contains the active substance capecitabine.
-It is available as peach-coloured tablets (150 and 500 mg).
+Xeloda is a cancer medicine that contains the active substance capecitabine.
+It is available as tablets (150 and 500 mg).

 What is Xeloda used for?

-- colon (large-bowel) cancer.
-Xeloda is used with or without other anticancer medicines in patients who have had surgery for ‘stage III’ or ‘Dukes’ stage C’ colon cancer;
+- colon (large bowel) cancer.
+Xeloda is used with or without other cancer medicines in patients who have had surgery for ‘stage III’ or ‘Dukes’ stage C’ colon cancer;

 - metastatic colorectal cancer (cancer of the large bowel that has spread to other parts of the body).
-Xeloda is used with or without other anticancer medicines;
+Xeloda is used with or without other cancer medicines;

 - advanced gastric (stomach) cancer.
-Xeloda is used with other anticancer medicines, including a platinum-containing anticancer medicine such as cisplatin;
+Xeloda is used with other cancer medicines, including a platinum-containing cancer medicine such as cisplatin;

 - locally advanced or metastatic breast cancer (breast cancer that has begun to spread to other parts of the body).
-Xeloda is used with docetaxel (another anticancer medicine) after treatment with anthracyclines (another type of anticancer medicine) has failed.
-It can also be used on its own when treatment with both anthracyclines and taxanes (another type of anticancer medicine) has failed or when repeat treatment with anthracyclines is not suitable for the patient.
+Xeloda is used with docetaxel (another cancer medicine) after treatment with anthracyclines (another type of cancer medicine) has failed.
+It can also be used on its own when treatment with both anthracyclines and taxanes (another type of cancer medicine) has failed or when repeat treatment with anthracyclines is not suitable for the patient.